fiedler-mack/CorpusAnalyser/README.md

-7. Typetoken results from db:
+8. Typetoken results from db:
 =============================

 	This step depends on step 5.
+	This is a substep of db_query_all.sh (step 6).

 	    $ cd project
 	    $ cd CorpusAnalyser/04_query_db/02_typetoken